deis/workflow/src/quickstart/provider/azure-acs/boot.md

   --ssh-key-value @/home/myusername/.ssh/id_rsa.pub
 ```

-> Note: When this is successfully executed, you'll only see this to start: `waiting for AAD role to propogate.done`.
-It will take a few minutes for the cluster to complete creation.
+> Note: When `az acs create` starts the only output will be `waiting for AAD role to propogate.done`.
+The provisioning process is running in the background, in a few minutes the `az` command should return with information about the deployment created behind the scenes.

-Finally you should see something like this:
 ```
 {
-  "id": "/subscriptions/ed7cedf5-fcd8-4a5d-9980-96d838f65ab8/resourceGroups/ascdeis/providers/Microsoft.Resources/deployments/azurecli1481240849.890798",
+  "id": "/subscriptions/ed7cedf5-fcd8-4a5d-9980-96d838f65ab8/resourceGroups/myresourcegroup/providers/Microsoft.Resources/deployments/azurecli1481240849.890798",
   "name": "azurecli1481240849.890798",
   "properties": {
     "correlationId": "61be22d1-28d8-466c-a2ba-7bc11c2a3578",